Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ole Miss and its opponents have scored at least 75.5 points just twice this season.
+- Ole Miss and its opponents have combined for 76 points -- this matchup's over/under -- only twice this season.

-- LSU's games have gone over 75.5 points in just one opportunity this season.

-- The two teams combine to score 76.1 points per game, 0.6 more than the over/under in this contest.
+- LSU and its opponents have combined to score more than 76 points in one game this season.

-- The 58.6 combined points per game that these two squads have allowed this season are 16.9 fewer than the 75.5 over/under in this contest.
+- The combined points per game average of the two teams, 76.1, is 0.1 points more than Saturday's over/under.

+- This contest's over/under is 17.4 points more than the 58.6 these two squads combine to surrender per game this season.

 Ole Miss Stats and Trends

-- Ole Miss has played six games, with three wins against the spread.
+- In Ole Miss' six games this season, it has three wins against the spread.

-- This season, the Rebels have won against the spread in each of their two games as a favorite of 9.5 points or more.
+- This season, the Rebels have won ATS in each of their two games as a favorite of 9 points or more.

-- Ole Miss' games this year have eclipsed the over/under three times in five opportunities (60%).

-- When Ole Miss scores more than 28.4 points, it is 3-1 against the spread and 5-0 overall.
+- Ole Miss is 3-1 against the spread and 5-0 overall this season when the team puts up more than 28.4 points.

 - The Rebels have four giveaways this season, while the Tigers have 10 takeaways .